 The company’s stock price is now higher before the cyber-attack took place, but the worst may yet be to come with regulators and consumer right groups across the world preparing legal cases.
 Equifax has also spent millions on belatedly upgrading its technology and security infrastructure.

-Redstor has been assisting organizations in backup, disaster recovery and archiving for 20-years and have helped thousands of organizations securely protect data off-site.
+Redstor has been assisting organisations in backup, disaster recovery and archiving for 20-years and have helped thousands of organisations securely protect data off-site.
 To find out more about disaster recovery and learn how Redstor can help you recover from a disaster, get in touch now.

 Reading, April 28, 2022 – Redstor, the cloud-first backup platform of choice for MSPs, today announced the appointment of accomplished channel sales executive Mike Hanauer in a newly created role of Chief Revenue Officer (CRO).
 Known across the market for his revenue-generating successes with top data protection, recovery and security companies, Hanauer will spearhead global expansion plans for Redstor’s category-leading SaaS platform.Continue reading